Rawsamble: Overlapping and Assembling Raw Nanopore Signals using a Hash-based Seeding Mechanism: Results

 \head{Throughput} Table~\ref{rs:tab:throughput} shows the throughput (i.e., signals processed per second per CPU thread) that \rs reports.
 Our goal is to estimate the number of CPU threads needed to achieve a throughput faster than the throughput of a single sequencer.
 Using as few CPU threads as possible is useful to 1)~provide better scalability (i.e., analyzing a larger amount of data with the same computation capabilities) and 2)~reduce the overall computational requirements and corresponding energy consumption (i.e., analyzing the same amount of data with less computational capabilities).
 The latter is especially essential for resource-constrained devices (e.g., devices with external and limited batteries).
 The throughput of a single nanopore is around 5,000 signals per second~\cite{oxford_nanopore_technologies_dorado_2024}, and the entire sequencer is usually equipped with 512 nanopores.
 This means a single sequencer's throughput is around $2{,}560{,}000$ signals per second ($5{,}000 \times 512$)~\cite{magi_nanopore_2018}.
 We find that \rs provides an average throughput of \rsavgthr signals per second \textbf{per CPU thread}.
 This means \rs can achieve an analysis throughput faster than a single sequencer's throughput by using an average of two CPU threads.
 This shows that the overlapping mechanism of \rs is fast enough for performing real-time overlapping tasks using very few CPU threads.

-\head{Computational resources} Table~\ref{rs:tab:resources} shows the computational resources of the different approaches.
-Inside the parentheses provided with \texttt{Dorado + Minimap2} results, we provide the ratio between the reported result and the corresponding \rs result (if higher than $1\times$, \rs is better).
+\head{Computational resources} Table~\ref{rs:tab:resources} shows the computational resources, \revc{and Supplementary Table~\ref{rs:tab:awscost} shows the estimated cloud computing costs to execute each tool for various datasets.} Inside the parentheses provided with \texttt{Dorado + Minimap2} results, we provide the ratio between the reported result and the corresponding \rs result (if higher than $1\times$, \rs is better).

 We make three key observations.
 First, \rs provides a substantial speedup and lower peak memory usage compared to Dorado's fast model on a CPU followed by minimap2 (\texttt{Dorado CPU (Fast) + Minimap2}) by, on average, \rsavgelfcpu (elapsed time), \rsavgcpufcpu (CPU time), and \rsavgpeakfcpu (peak memory usage).
 When using Dorado's HAC model on a CPU, \rs provides even better results on average by \rsavgelhcpu (elapsed time), \rsavgcpuhcpu (CPU time), and \rsavgpeakhcpu (peak memory usage), since running the HAC model is computationally more costly than running the fast model.